 - Restorative Practice.

 There are also ELSA and ELKLAN trained staff in school to support children with social and emotional aspects of learning and speech language and communication strategies.

 Within our school, we have a team committed to inclusion to ensure that all children are happy and safe and are achieving both academically and socially.
-We also benefit from having an Enhanced Resource Provision on site for pupils with Communication and Interaction difficulties from all over the City of York.
+We also benefit from having an Enhanced Resource Provision on site for pupils with Communication and Interaction difficulties from all over North Yorkshire County Council.
 The specialist staff from the ERP share their expertise across the whole school.

 Our Senior Leadership Team carry out weekly learning walks in all of our classrooms which ensure that advice and support is given regularly to staff which means we are confident that our pupils are receiving the best possible support and teaching.